veeto

 Key Takeaways

-• Requires health insurers to report all treatment denials and demographic data annually starting June 2026.
+• Requires health plans to report all treatment denials and modifications to state regulators starting June 2026.

-• Creates new funds to collect and manage penalties from insurers who frequently deny valid claims.
+• Creates new funds to collect and manage penalties from health plans that violate these requirements.

 Summary

-Senator Wiener's health care oversight legislation establishes new reporting requirements and financial penalties for California health plans and insurers with high rates of overturned coverage denials.
-The bill requires annual reporting of treatment denials and modifications, categorized by type of care and patient demographics, beginning June 2026.
+Senator Wiener's health care oversight legislation establishes new reporting requirements and financial penalties for California health insurers and plans with high rates of overturned coverage denials.
+The measure requires annual reporting of all treatment denials and modifications, categorized by type of care and diagnosis, with data disaggregated by age and other demographic factors.

 Key Dates